iterative/dvc.org/content/docs/studio/user-guide/model-registry/use-models.md

 Without these prerequisites, you can still [download a model artifact with DVC], but unlike using DVC Studio, the client where you download it will need DVC installed and need access to both the Git repository and remote storage.
+Thus, it can be easier to use the DVC Studio API since you only need to have the Studio API token.
+You do not need direct access to your remote storage, and you do not need to install DVC.

 [remote]: /doc/user-guide/data-management/remote-storage
 [remote storage credentials]: